-Cyprus slams Turkey’s move to open ghost town’s beach
+UN concerned at Turkish move to open up Cypriot beach

 Erdogan said because it’s only beachfront that belongs to the Turkish Cypriot state, the rights of Varosha’s Greek Cypriot property owners aren’t being violated.

 The announcement came five days before Turkish Cypriots vote for a new leader to represent them in planned peace talks.
-U.N.
-Chief Antonio Guterres said he would call a meeting of the two sides in Cyprus as well as officials from the island’s ‘guarantors’ — Greece, Turkey and Britain — to scope out chances for resuming negotiations that had remained frozen since 2017.
+Guterres said he would call a meeting of the two sides in Cyprus as well as officials from the island’s ‘guarantors’ — Greece, Turkey and Britain — after the election to scope out chances for resuming negotiations that had remained frozen since 2017.

 Tatar, who is also leader of the right-wing UBP party, is challenging incumbent leftist leader Mustafa Akinci who called out Turkey for meddling in the campaign to boost Tatar’s support ahead of the vote.